Marisa Abela: Career

 Abela first appeared aged 11 as the character Alice in the thriller Man in a Box (2008).
 After graduating from RADA, Abela made her television debut in 2020 with main roles in the Sky One political thriller COBRA as Ellie Sutherland.
 She gained prominence for her role as Yasmin Kara-Hanani in BBC Two and HBO office drama Industry (2020–present).
 Maddy Mussen of London Evening Standard praised her performance citing her as the "true star of season three" adding, "Any Yasmin naysayers of seasons past will struggle to come out of this season with anything but a profound desire to watch more and more of her character."
 For her performance in the third season she earned the British Academy Television Award for Best Actress.
 She appeared in the 2022 films She Is Love and Rogue Agent.
 In July 2022, Abela joined the cast of Greta Gerwig's Barbie (2023) in a minor supporting role as Teen Talk Barbie.

 She next starred as Amy Winehouse in Back to Black (2024), a biopic about the late singer directed by Sam Taylor-Johnson.
 The film received mixed reviews but Abela's performance received positive notices from critics including Peter Bradshaw of The Guardian who wrote, "Abela conveys her tenderness, and perhaps most poignantly of all her youth, so tellingly at odds with that tough image and eerily mature voice."
 Damon Wise of Deadline Hollywood wrote, "[Abela] excels when she’s free of delivering expositional biopic dialogue and just being Amy Winehouse".
 Leslie Felperin cites Abela as the film's highlight citing her "intensely physical performance" adding, "Much of the credit should go to its star Marisa Abela...who manages to project Winehouse’s distinctive blend of fragility, intelligence and cornered-wildcat self-destructiveness".
-In 2025 she was nominated for the BAFTA Rising Star Award.
+In 2025 she was nominated for the BAFTA Rising Star Award and subsequently won for her performance as Yasmin Kara-Hanani in the drama series Industry.
 That same year, she appeared in Steven Soderbergh's spy drama Black Bag starring Michael Fassbender and Cate Blanchett.

 It was announced that Abela would lend her voice and portray Elizabeth Bennet in new adaptation of Jane Austen's Pride and Prejudice on Audible.
 She will act alongside Harris Dickinson as Mr. Darcy, Will Poulter as Mr. Wickham, Jessie Buckley as Caroline Bingley, Toheeb Jimoh as Mr. Bingley and Glenn Close as Lady Catherine de Bourgh.

 Personal life

-In 2020, Abela was diagnosed with thyroid cancer, undergoing an eight-hour operation to remove the tumor followed by radioiodine therapy.
+In 2020, Abela was diagnosed with thyroid cancer, undergoing an eight-hour operation to remove the tumour followed by radioiodine therapy.

-In July 2024, Abela became engaged to West End actor Jamie Bogyo, whom she had first met while at RADA.
-In September 2025, they were wed.
+In July 2024, Abela became engaged to actor Jamie Bogyo, whom she had first met while at RADA.
+They married in September 2025.